 Cervical cancer can cause pelvic or lower abdominal cramping.

-“Cervical cancer can cause cramping in the pelvis,” says Justin Chura, MD, medical director of gynecological oncology at Cancer Treatment Centers of America’s Eastern Regional Medical Center in Philadelphia.
+“Cervical cancer can cause cramping in the pelvis,” says Justin Chura, MD, a gynecological oncologist with Crozer Health in Delaware.

 “This can occur as the tumor expands on the cervix and pushes on the bladder and the bowel.”

 “Advanced cervical cancer can cause bleeding and increase the risk of infection, which can, in turn, cause cramping,” says Mylaine Riobe, MD, founder of Riobe Institute of Integrative Medicine.
 Dr. Riobe, who’s board certified in ob/gyn and integrative medicine, is the author of “The Answer to Cancer.”

 Cramping, however, is a common symptom and it is not specific to cervical cancer.

 In fact, a sensation of cramping in the abdominal or pelvic region is one of the most common symptoms that doctors see patients about.

 Causes are far-ranging and include strained muscles and irritable bowel syndrome.

 “In other words, there are many more causes of cramping that are not cancer related,” says Dr. Chura.

 “This can include cramping from fibroids, endometriosis, infections and painful menstrual cycles.”